We are what we are. Just as importantly, we’re not what we’re not; so we don’t try to be that. Ever.

 If you have the word leader in your title then you are doubly responsible

 Leadership is a behaviour not a title.
 You lead through your attitude, your choices, your responses and your body language.
-Your own feelings are secondary to those you lead.
+High performance leadership means your own feelings become secondary to those you lead.
 If that seems hard then see Rules 20 and 21.

 If you’re going to have party food at your meetings, then invite Coco the clown